 International trade in capital goods plays a quantitatively significant role in determining cross-country capital composition.
-As noted in section 5, reductions in barriers to capital goods trade can reduce the cross-country dispersion in equipment share of capital and consequently affect economic development.
+As noted in the previous section, reductions in barriers to trade can reduce the cross-country dispersion in equipment share of capital stock and consequently have significant welfare implications.
 The trade distortions alter world general equilibrium in at least two ways.
 One, since the distribution of equipment across countries is determined by international trade, any distortion to trade affects equipment flows to poor countries.
-Two, distortions in trade may also reflect a distorted allocation of production across countries.2 Reductions in trade costs working through these two channels may play an important role for economic development.
-To explore quantitative relationship between trade, capital composition and economic development, I perform two counterfactual exercises by adjusting trade costs while keeping the estimated productivity parameters fixed.
-Following table presents the results of the counterfactual exercises:
+Two, distortions in trade may also reflect a distorted allocation of production across countries.
+Reductions in trade costs working through these two channels may have important welfare implications.
+To explore quantitative relationship between trade and capital composition, and study associated welfare implications, I perform counterfactual exercises by adjusting trade costs while keeping the estimated productivity parameters fixed.